gcmt/vessel.nvim/README.md

 | `'{a-z-A-Z}` | Jump directly to a mark.

 > [!NOTE]
-> By default, lines cannot be displayed for files that are not loaded in memory.
-You'll see instead the mark file path greyed out.
-To automatically load in memory all files for which marks exist, you can set the [lazy_load_buffers](#lazy_load_buffers) option to `false`.
+> By default, lines cannot be displayed for files that are not loaded in memory and are not in the vim buffer list.
+You'll see the mark file path greyed out instead.
+To automatically load in memory all files for which marks exist, you can set the [lazy_load_buffers](#lazy_load_buffers) option to `false` (files will be automatically added to the buffer list).

 ### Jump List Window